Frequently asked questions

 Which of these treatments will be advised will depend on the specific nature of your individual cancer and its variations.
 Usually a number of discussions are required to make sure you are across all your options and make an informed decision with your doctor.

-Do remember that you are in charge of your own treatment and your surgeon is there to guide you and help you make your decisions.
+Do remember that you are in charge of your own treatment and your breast cancer surgeon is there to guide you and help you make your decisions.

 Cancer specific factors include size, aggressiveness of tumour (grade), margins of resection, hormone and other receptor status, lymph node status, presence or absence of cancer spread outside of the breast to name a few.